To See With Love

 Better keep yourself clean and bright; you are the window through which you must see the world. ~ George Bernard Shaw

 My beautiful Italian Grandmother would sit with me by the large picture window in the family room and talk about her life.
+I can still see the love for me on her face.

 Perhaps that is why I have always loved large windows where ever I live.
+I can see, and the sunlight is important to me.

 Spurred by hard economic times in Italy and the irresistible allure of a life without limitations in America, my grandparents and great-grandparents on all branches of this Cascinai family migrated to the United States during the heyday of Italian immigration from 1880 to 1910.